FTSE weakens as U.S. budget stalemate drags on

 The UK benchmark index has proved relatively resilient in the face of the U.S. concerns, down 1.2 percent this week.

-But given an Oct.
-17 deadline to raise the U.S. debt ceiling, analysts reckon the market could start to sell off more significantly if the deadlock continues much longer.
+But given an October 17 deadline to raise the debt ceiling, analysts reckon the market could start to sell off more significantly if the deadlock continues much longer.

 “If no agreement has been reached by this time next week the likelihood is that the FTSE will be quite a bit lower.”
 Charles Stanley technical analyst Bill McNamara said.

 His initial target is around 6,386, a low hit earlier in the week.
-(Reporting by Tricia Wright, additional reporting by Blaise Robinson; Editing by Mark Trevelyan)
+(Reporting by Tricia Wright, additional reporting by Blaise Robinson; Editing by John Stonestreet)